Knallpulver/knallpulver-test/README.md

 So you want to be a part of our team?
 Take this test and see if you have what it takes!

 ## Gettings started
-In this repository you will find a input.txt file with data.
+In this repository you will find a journey.txt file with data.
 This file contains everything you need to know to proceed.
 Fork this repository and submit a link to your repository with code and answer to us on Discord.

 ## The challange